j3xugit/RaptorX-3DModeling/README.md

 2) Biopython (https://biopython.org/)

-Needed for both contact/distance/orientation predicton and 3D model building install by running "pip install biopython==1.76"
+Needed for both contact/distance/orientation predicton and 3D model building.
-A newer version of Biopython may not support Python 2.7.
+Please install by running "pip install biopython==1.76"; A newer version may not work with Python 2.7.

 ** Required packages for contact/distance/orientation/angle prediction

 1) Pillow

-Needed for visualizing predicted contact and distance. install by running "pip install Pillow"
+Needed for visualizing predicted contact and distance.
+You may install it by running "pip install Pillow".

 2) pygpu and Theano 1.0 (http://deeplearning.net/software/theano/install.html)